fazledyn/L3T1/CSE 308/Offline3/README.md

 #### Assignment 3b
 Consider a pizza shop selling pizza, appetizer and drinks.
 The following points describe the services provided to the customer.

 - Two different types of pizzas are being sold.
-One is Veggi Pizza and the other is Beef Pizza.
+One is Veggie Pizza, and the other is Beef Pizza.
 The price of these two different types of pizza will be different.

 - There are provisions of two different types of drinks.
 One is Coffee and the other is Coke.
 The prices of these two different types of drinks are different.